-and OSS license texts Warren Tucker and Gerhard Fuernkranz, for writing and sending the panel library.
-Hellmuth Michaelis, for many patches and testing the optimization code. for many patenes and testing the optimization code.
+and USS license texts Warren Tucker and Gerhard Fuernkranz, for writing and sending the panel library.
+Hellmuth Michaelis, for many patches and testing the optimization code.
 Eric Newton, Ulrich Drepper, and Anatoly Ivasyuk: the C++ code.
-I. mada n Dana Jonathan Ross, for lessons in using sed.
+Jonathan Ross, for lessons in using sed.
 Keith Bostic (maintainer of 4.4BSD curses) for help, criticism, comments, bug-finding, and being willing to deep-six BSD curses for this one when it grew up.
-Richard Stallman, for his commitment to making neurses free software. for ins communent to making nearses free software.
-Countless other people have contributed by reporting bugs, sending fixes, suggesting improvements, and generally whining about ncurses :-) Divide BUGS: See the INSTALL file for bug and developer-list addresses.
+Richard Stallman, for his commitment to making neurses free software.
+Countless other people have contributed by reporting bugs, sending fixes, suggesting improvements, and generally whining about neurses :-) BUGS: See the INSTALL file for bug and developer-list addresses.
 The Hacker's Guide in the doc directory includes some guidelines on how to report bugs in ways that will get them fixed most quickly.